 Today, the Fed is tasked with managing U.S. monetary policy, regulating bank holding companies and other member banks, and monitoring systemic risk.
-The seat of power of the central bank is situated in the Washington, DC-based seven member Board of Governors, currently headed by Chairman Ben Bernanke.
+The system’s seat of power is situated in the Washington, DC-based, seven-member Board of Governors, currently headed by Fed Chair Janet Yellen.
 Each member is appointed by the president and subject to confirmation by the Senate.
-The members of the Board of Governors are part of a larger board that includes five of the regional bank presidents, known as the Federal Open Market Committee (FOMC).
-The FOMC is responsible for making decisions on open market operations, including determining interest rates and purchasing U.S. treasuries.
+The members of the Board of Governors are part of a larger board, the Federal Open Market Committee (FOMC), which includes five of the twelve regional bank presidents on a rotating basis.
+The FOMC is responsible for setting interest rate targets and managing the money supply.

 Dodd-Frank: A New Mandate

 Excessive risk-taking by an undercapitalized banking system triggered the global financial crisis, and it became clear in the aftermath that a new set of regulations was necessary.
 The Dodd-Frank Act grew out of a need to "address this increasing propensity of the financial sector to put the entire system at risk and eventually to be bailed out at taxpayer expense," said a 2011 report by New York University's Stern School of Business.

 Dodd-Frank instituted a third official mandate for the Fed, empowering it to regulate systemic risk and preserve financial stability.
 The Fed is now required to present its findings on risky, non-bank financial firms to the Financial Stability Oversight Council, which instructs the Fed on how to sanction those institutions.

 Thanks to Dodd-Frank, the Fed is also now in charge of keeping a much closer eye on the solvency of major U.S. banking operations, via its supervision of "systematically important financial institutions."